bflaven/assets-for-Zambia-training/4_testing_the_wp_api/README.md

 2. As it is a POC, my purpose is to be totally autonomous.
 I do not want to rely on developers in the conception and creation of this API.

-**Why should I reinvent the wheel ?
+**Why should I reinvent the wheel?
 So why do not leverage on WordPress and especially since the version of WP 4.4, WP has a powerful API.**

 For those, who know already WP, I will just indicate what I will try to make the best of WP using : Post Type, Taxonomy, Custom Fields... etc.